-This Phone and Internet Savings Super Page contains a growing list of money saving ideas from our readers!
+This Phone & Internet Savings Super Page contains a growing list of money saving ideas from our readers!

-Cell phone and internet costs can really put a crimp in your household budget.
+Cell Phone & Internet Savings are not hard to find if you know where to look.
+Their costs can really put a crimp in your household budget.
 This page is constantly being updated with the latest in ways to save on accessing the internet and communicating with friends and family.

 The world is getting smaller and smaller and communication internationally is becoming easier and much less expensive.
 With a good cell phone or internet connection, you can talk video call to people anywhere in the world at no additional cost using these tools.